MattRyanCo/machine-thinkpadz16-config/README.md

 # Machine Configuration Information

-This contains different settings and configuration items for my ThinkPadZ16
+This contains different settings and configuration items for my ThinkPadZ16 laptop.
+This machine has had so many problems and I've needed to re-image or replace it 5 times since Aug 2022.
+UGH!

 I run the [Refresh-Files.ps1](Refresh-Files.ps1) every once in a while to update all of the files that are in this backup.